Rosh-2/Class-12-Computer-Project/README.md

 2. Specifications Storage: Store detailed specifications of each garment.
 3. Availability Monitoring: Keep track of garment availability to ensure stock levels are optimized.

+The project includes the necessary Python code and MySQL database scripts.